Calendar of Events

 Lumi Tan is Curator at The Kitchen in New York, where she has organized exhibitions and produced performances with artists across disciplines and generations since 2010.
 Most recently, Tan has worked with Jibade-Khalil Huffman, Meriem Bennani, Marianna Ellenberg, Sibyl Kempson, Sahra Motalebi, and The Racial Imaginary Institute.
 Previously she has curated projects with artists including Ed Atkins, Gretchen Bender, Glasser, Liz Magic Laser, George Lewis, Sara Magenheimer, Sondra Perry, Anicka Yi, and Danh Vo and Xiu Xiu.
 Prior to The Kitchen, Tan was Guest Curator at the Fonds Régional d’Art Contemporain Nord Pas-de-Calais in France, director at Zach Feuer Gallery, and curatorial assistant at P.S.1 Contemporary Art Center.
 Her writing has appeared in The New York Times, Artforum, Frieze, The Exhibitionist, and numerous exhibition catalogues.

 Marc-Olivier Wahler (b.
-1964 in Neuchâtel, Switzerland) is an international curator, contemporary art critic and art historian.
+1964 in Neuchâtel, Switzerland) is an international curator, contemporary art critic, art historian and the director of the Eli & Edythe Broad Art Museum at MSU.
 He is the founder and current director of CHALET SOCIETY, Paris, the former director of PALAIS DE TOKYO, Paris (2006-2012), the former director of SWISS INSTITUTE, New York (2000-2006), the founding director of CAN, Neuchâtel (1995-2000), and the founding editor of PALAIS / Magazine.

 As an art critic, Marc-Olivier Wahler regularly writes on contemporary art and its theoretical problematic in international magazines, academic books and exhibition catalogues.
 His most renowned publication is the art encyclopedia From Yodeling to Quantum Physics in 5 volumes.
 His conferences in Europe, Asia, North Africa, and North and South America primarily focus on the forms of the exhibitions, the ontology of the works and the effect of the language used in the art world.